 The women we talked to weren’t enthusiastic about the idea at first either; plagued by doubts towards the usability and sanitation of menstrual cups.
 Sara (now a user of little over one year) actually turned down a menstrual cup company who approached her to try their products.
 While Soleil (now a user of two and a half years), recalled being completely grossed out by what she thought was the most unhygienic thing ever: “Can you imagine cleaning them out in the public bathroom?
 If I were next to a girl washing her blood balloon in the public sink I would call the police!”

 As someone who barely knew anything about menstrual cups, I had my own grim imagination of how this bizarre egg cup looking device might work (see: fail).
 Could I really trust this minuscule and worryingly minimalistic funnel to contain my bloodbath?
 Honestly, it felt like a pretty good way to make a very bad mess.
 The endpoint probably an A&E at some ungodly hour, marinating in a mixture of perspiration and regret, after I’d attempted to excavate the cup from my body for the hundredth time.

 It is positively life-changing.

 There’s a good reason why so many menstrual cup converts don’t intend on looking back.
 In fact, as the women we spoke to enthused, there is a running list of why menstrual cups might quietly be one of the most extraordinary ways to manage your period now.

 1. For starters, menstrual cups can be incredibly convenient and comfortable.
 They can be worn safely for up to 12 hours, even for heavy periods and boast a capacity that far surpasses pads/tampons.
-If inserted correctly, they should be leak-proof, odour-proof, diaper rash-proof (a big yay for women with sensitive skin!) and will spare us that sickening feeling of a squishy, soaked and heavy pad.
+If inserted correctly, menstrual cups should be leak-proof, odour-proof, diaper rash-proof (a big yay for women with sensitive skin!) and will spare us that sickening feeling of a squishy, soaked and heavy pad.
 While not yet fully scientifically supported, many menstrual cup advocates and users (including the women we spoke to) also believe that the cups help ease menstrual cramps.